-1. Student will be expected to attend all classes, come prepared, and participate in all discussions.
+1. Attendance.
+Student will be expected to attend all classes, come prepared, and participate in all discussions.
 The success of this course for each student depends on appropriate engagement with the materials presented either by the instructor or other students.
-After each class session the instructor will award up to 4 points for that particular session.
-Points will be awarded as follows: 2 points for attendance, 1 point for preparation, and 1 point for participation.
+Points will be awarded for attendance, preparation, and participation.
 An absence, no matter what the reason, will result in no points awarded for that session.